 Spending the day on your own desert island.

-staff on Mozambique’s Vamizi island, who provide everything—shade, lunch, drinks, snorkeling equipment, pillows—you won’t see a soul.
+Aside from the staff on Mozambique’s Vamizi island, who provide everything—shade, lunch, drinks, snorkeling equipment, pillows—you won’t see a soul.

 Spending the night in a tree.